I am looking for my next challenge. Check out my CV and Get in Touch

 Early sketches are crucial: They reveal the potential of a dashboard, emphasising hierarchy through top-down, left-to-right user scanning patterns.
 Grouping key data, utilising white space, and enabling light touch drill-down are key drivers.

 Chain of command flow: Expanding on the ‘Mini’ concept, this ‘Maxi’ Dashboard version offers the full experience.
-Enabling the CCA’s/CC’s to very quickly assess top level meeting status down to Privacy Setting, customer ID photos, and Mode of Contact.
+Enabling the CCA’s/CC’s to very quickly assess top level meeting status and drill-down to Privacy Setting, customer ID photos, and Mode of Contact.

-Focusing on what is in scope, these initial sketches start to show the power of a dashboard.
+What is in scope: These initial sketches start to show the power of a dashboard.
 Pushing the hierarchical arrangement, the user’s eyes organically concentrate from top to bottom, left to right.
-We have the data, so embracing the Meeting Name and grouping the Last Modified through to the meeting owner data is logical.
+We have the data, so embracing the Meeting Name and grouping the Last Modified through to the Meeting Owner data just makes sense.

 Estimation sketches

 In Agile, pre-estimation is an important ceremony before sprinting.
-An efficient method of conveying your UI and demonstrating your sketching ability is by quickly mapping out the flow, the user interactions and where the final CTAs might be by sketching on the back of a cigarette packet, Alec Issigonis-style.
+An efficient method of conveying your UI is to sketch and quickly map out the flow, the user interactions and where the final CTAs might be..

 Realising a final solution